 Score The Dough

 Right before your bread goes into the oven, make a shallow slash about 2-3 inches long (or more) in the center of the dough.
-Use a bread lame, razor blade, sharp pairing or a small serrated steak knife.
+Use a bread lame, razor blade, sharp paring or a small serrated steak knife.
 The cut should be about 1/4-inch deep.

 Bake The Dough